adrianiftode/Moq.ILogger/README.md

 }
 ```

-You can verify the interactions with the `ILogger` extensions by actually using all Moq goodies
+Then the following interactions with the `ILogger` can be used.

 ```csharp
 [Fact]